5 best overnight cloth diapers for heavy wetters

 In addition, personally I find them much more beautiful than the typical whites, with that artificial plastic touch.

 If you are not very familiar with the world of cloth diapers, you may be a bit lost.
-That’s why we’ve put together a list of the best newborn cloth diapers that we recommend and a comprehensive buying guide to help you choose the right type.
+That’s why we’ve put together a list of the best overnight cloth diapers that we recommend and a comprehensive buying guide to help you choose the right type.

 Besides, it has a kind of pocket to hide the excess strap part and in no case be annoying.
 This is only done at the beginning, and when the baby grows and needs more size.
 In daily use, the diaper is closed with the well-known clasp system.